-For safeguards reports that contain Official Use Only, Safeguards Information, or Classified Information care must be taken to ensure the proper If all the information required by the Four-Part write-up will not be included to maintain the report at a lower classification, the Office of Enforcement should be consulted prior to issuance of the report.
+For safeguards reports that contain Official Use Only, Safeguards Information, or Classified Information, care must be taken to ensure the proper screening review for classified matter is performed.
+If all the information required by the Four-Part write-up will not be included to maintain the report at a lower classification, the Office of Enforcement should be consulted prior to issuance of the report.
 If it is determined that information cannot be removed, then the report must be classified at the appropriate level.

 The inspector should note that the determination of willfulness associated with a violation is an agency decision and is normally made after the Office of Investigations has completed an investigation.
 A premature or inaccurate discussion of the willfulness of a violation in an inspection report could result in later conflict based on additional input and review.
 Do not speculate or draw conclusions about the intent behind a violation.
-Inspection reports that include potentially willful violations or that contain material that may be related to an ongoing investigation must be reviewed by the Office of Investigations and the Office of Enforcement prior to issuance.Exit Meeting. inspection report briefly summarizes the exit meeting(s), which is also described in the first paragraph of the cover letter and identifies the most senior licensee manager who attended the meeting(s).
+Inspection reports that include potentially willful violations or that contain material that may be related to an ongoing investigation must be reviewed by the Office of Investigations and the Office of Enforcement prior to issuance.

+16.08 Exit Meetings and Debriefs.
+This section appears following the Inspection Results section of the inspection report and briefly summarizes the exit meeting(s), which is/are also described in the first paragraph of the cover letter and identifies the most senior licensee manager who attended the meeting(s).

-At the exit meeting, the inspectors should verify that the information the inspector reviewed during the inspection intend to include in the report is not proprietary or classified.
-If the licensee does not identify any material as proprietary, the Exit Meeting should include a sentence to that effect.
+At the exit meeting, the inspectors should verify that the information the inspector reviewed during the inspection, if intended to be included in the report, is not proprietary or classified.
+If the licensee does not identify any material as proprietary, the Exit Meetings and Debriefs section should include a sentence to that effect.
 For fuel cycle facilities, most operations and information reviewed will be at least proprietary.

 If the NRC’s position on a noncompliance changes significantly after the exit meeting, that change should be discussed with the licensee before the report is issued.